eyedea-io/eyedea-team/README.md

 We like to be sure that we're building the right thing, that's why we are using our method of creating digital products - Flow.
 It guides every team member towards the goal smoothly.
 We are used to discussing problems and finding solutions instead of blindly executing the client's ideas.

+### EYEDEA PROJECT 101

+We've created a short document describing how cooperation between us and the client looks like.
+You can find it here: [EYEDEA PROJECT 101](https://eyedea-io.github.io/project-101/).

 ## How can we help you?